ufo-kit/tomoperf/README.md

 Note a final parameter product is computed and passed to the command.
 That means the foo specification is run eight times (first with `age=12, city="New York", name="bar"`, second with `age=12, city="Berlin", name="bar"` and so on).
+Similarly to the `args` list you can pass a list of parameters to scan as well, i.e.

+    $ ./run run foo --params "x=1,2,4 y=5,6"

+computes all combinations of `x` and `y`.

 ## Dependencies